cccbr/belfryprojects/content/docs/020-scoping-project/index.md

  - Intercom for communication (“*the bride has just arrived!*”)
  - Video linking to the church, belfry and ringing room
- - Display of bell related items, both historic and to demonstrate ringing
+ - Display of bell related items, both historic and to demonstrate ringing (Figure 6)

 ![Display of old clappers](scoping_fig-6a.jpg)